This unit explores the lives of early Canadians through the folk songs they sang in their daily lives.

 Help your students understand the the enormous loss of Buffalo that once roamed the western plains.

-Students use storytelling and inquiry to explore the history of Canada's Inuit people.
+Students use storytelling and inquiry to explore the history of Canada's Inuit people and discover how culture shapes our past and present communities.
+The use of artifacts helps students connect with history.

 Students conduct research, write scripts, and portray a historical figure in Canadian history.
 Changes can